Medical Device Classification

 The Short Answer

-The platform's clinical features — exercise prescription, treatment plan management, telerehabilitation with video guidance, patient progress tracking, and camera-based clinical measurement tools — are used for treatment, monitoring, and measurement of patients.
-Under European and US regulations, software with a medical intended purpose qualifies as a Software as a Medical Device (SaMD).
+The platform's clinical features — exercise prescription, treatment plan management, telerehabilitation with video guidance, and patient progress tracking — are used for treatment and monitoring of patients.
+Under European regulations, software with a medical intended purpose qualifies as a Software as a Medical Device (SaMD).

 The product's features determine whether it's a medical device.
 Certification proves it was built to the required safety standard.